Published as part of the Colleex Open Formats, July 28, 2017

-Collect your postcards until the end of March 2018, and send scans, photos or the actual postcards to: email@example.com or to:
+Collect your postcards until May 15th 2018, and send scans, photos or the actual postcards to: email@example.com or to:

 Reflection on the process

 At the end of March 2018, write a short reflection (max.
-700 words) on your experiment, what the postcard(s) did for you, what worked, what didn’t, what could be improved, etc. The postcards and your reflections will be posted on the Colleex or related website.
+700 words) on your experiment, what the postcard(s) did for you, what worked, also what didn’t and why, what could be improved, etc. The postcards and your reflections will be posted on the Colleex.
 The tentative goal is to present this project at the EASA meeting in August 2018, or a related conference/workshop.

-If you have any questions, please don’t hesitate to contact me, and feel free to share this little experiment/exercise with other colleagues, your students and those interested.
+If you have any questions, do contact me, and feel free to share this little experiment/exercise with other colleagues, your students and those interested.
 Thanks a lot for taking part, and I look forward to your postcards!